>

 The point at which the clutch engages is called the biting point.
 As the friction material wears away, this point will change, resulting in a higher pedal position when engaging.

 If your biting point is at the very top of the pedal’s range of motion, the clutch may be near its usable life.
-Before committing to a clutch replacement though, get your mechanic to see if your clutch can be adjusted.
+Before committing to a clutch replacement, get your mechanic to see if your clutch can be adjusted.

-Clutch pedals should have the same level of resistance all the way through the travel, if your pedal is softer in some parts, or does not feel normal, you may have an issue with the clutch’s hydraulic system.
+Clutch pedals should have the same level of resistance through the travel; if your pedal is softer in some parts or does not feel normal, you may have an issue with the clutch’s hydraulic system.

-This is probably the most common symptom of a worn clutch.
+Clutch slipping is the most common symptom of a worn clutch.
 As the clutch plate wears away, it not only gets too thin for the pressure plate to apply adequate pressure, but it can also become ‘glazed’.

 Usually caused by the previous symptom - a slipping clutch - if you smell a strong chemical-like smell when driving along normally, especially on hills or when towing, your clutch may be slipping.

-Difficulty changing gears could mean your clutch is struggling to disengage from the gearbox.
+Difficulty changing gears could mean your clutch struggles to disengage from the gearbox.
 This will not allow the gearbox input shaft to stop spinning and will stop you from putting the car into gear.

-This could also be a gearbox issue, so check out our gearbox article here
+This could also be a gearbox issue, so check out our gearbox article on repair prices and replacement costs.

 If you’re unsure or suspect your car is experiencing one of the above issues, it’s strongly advised that you arrange for an approved mechanic to inspect your vehicle.